 Ectopic pregnancy is a common, life-threatening condition that affects 1 in 80 pregnancies.
 Put very simply, it means “an out-of-place pregnancy”.
 It occurs when a woman’s ovum (egg), that has been fertilised, implants (gets stuck somewhere) instead of moving successfully down her Fallopian tube into the cavity of the womb to develop there.
 The most common place for an ectopic pregnancy is the Fallopian tube but there are many other sites where an ectopic pregnancy can be located.
 It is, sadly, not possible to move an ectopic pregnancy into the womb to allow it to grow normally.

 Each month, before a woman has her period, one of her ovaries produces an ovum that is drawn into one of the fine finger-like tubes called fimbriae at the end of the Fallopian tube.
 The ovum then makes its way along the Fallopian tube towards the womb.
 During the course of this journey it may encounter a man’s sperm, in which case it may be fertilised.

 If it is fertilised, the ovum implants itself into the special lining of the womb (renewed each month) called the ‘endometrium’ and becomes a baby.
 If it is not fertilised, then both ovum and lining are discharged in the menstrual flow (period), a fresh lining is prepared and a new ovum begins to ripen within the ovary.

 In the case of an ectopic pregnancy, the fimbriae can fail to catch the ovum so the ovum becomes fertilised outside the reproductive system or, more commonly, the fertilised ovum becomes caught or delayed while progressing along the Fallopian tube.
-In this case, the baby continues to grow inside the tube where it can cause the tube to burst or otherwise severely damage it.
+In this case, the pregnancy continues to grow inside the tube where it can cause the tube to burst or otherwise severely damage it.
 This can sometimes cause internal bleeding, causing pain requiring immediate medical attention.